brooklynrail/brooklynrail-platform/content/events/2020/07/joan-jonas-with-daisy-desrosiers.md

       writings and biography of the art historian Aby Warburg.
 Her most recent work explores the relationship between new digital media and performance in multichannel video installations.
+poets:
+  - person: stacy-szymaszek
+    event_bio: Stacy Symaszek is the author of six books, including Famous Hermits, forthcoming in 2021.
+She directed The Poetry Project at St. Mark's from 2007-2018 and most recently, was the recipient of a 2019 FCA grant in poetry and Visiting Hugo Writer at the University of Montana 2018-19.
 date: 2020-08-03 13:00:00 -0500
 end_date: 2020-08-03 14:00:00 -0500
 series: 99